oo13/translatable_phrase_generator/manual.md

 Note:
 - output_error() and output_compile_error() is called if when some errors are detected.
-- The production rules for the existing nonterminals is overwritten if "text_or_compiled" has the assignment for the same nonterminal.
 - compile() is called if "text_or_compiled" is a string.
+- If "text_or_compiled" has the nonterminal that self already contains, then
+  - The nonterminal in "text_or_compiled" overwrites it.
+  - Output an error message by output_error().
+  - Return true unless other error is detected.

 # Requirement